 Visiting experts, speakers and Heads from Senior Schools enhance the learning, whilst outings and trips enrich the classroom experiences.
-Outdoor Education, theme days, drama, public speaking, competitions, sport, music, and the host of extra-curricular opportunities provide incredible personal development and discovery as well as effortless learning and enjoyment.
+Outdoor Education, theme days, drama, public speaking, competitions, sport, music, and the host of extra-curricular opportunities provide incredible personal development and journeys of discovery.

 ISI Inspection Report 2014

 Children in the EYFS setting receive an outstanding start to their school careers.
 Progress is tracked through each stage of the early learning goals and social & emotional developmental steps.